Kong/docs.konghq.com/app/docs/0.9.x/configuration.md

 by including the Kong Nginx sub-configuration using the `include` directive (similar to the examples of the previous section).
 However, you will need the final configuration and not the template.
-For this, use the `compile` command, which outputs to `stdout` a fully-compiled Nginx sub-configuration:
+For this, use the `compile` command, which outputs a fully-compiled Nginx sub-configuration to `stdout`:

 ```
 $ bin/kong compile --conf kong.conf > /usr/local/openresty/conf/nginx-kong.conf